Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: SOC-induced effects in S/F systems: low temperature experiments

 \subsubsection{Superconductivity-assisted change of the OOP magnetic anisotropy}

 We turn now to describe superconductivity-induced changes in perpendicular magnetic anisotropy of V/MgO/Fe/MgO/Fe/Co junctions.
-Precise control on the of OOP or PMA in thin ferromagnetic films allowed to further reduce the size of magnetic bits when they were already reaching a critical size~\cite{perpendicular,Dieny2017}, although fine tuning it also became a difficult challenge~\cite{Chuang2019,Yi2021,Sun2017}.
+Precise control over the OOP or PMA in thin ferromagnetic films allowed to further reduce the size of magnetic bits when they were already reaching a critical size~\cite{perpendicular,Dieny2017}, although fine tuning it also became a difficult challenge~\cite{Chuang2019,Yi2021,Sun2017}.
 The main strategy to achieve an OOP magnetic orientation has usually been varying the F layer thickness and adding oxide barriers, but there is also another alternative: temperature or electromagnetic pulses (typicallly in the microwave frequency range) can decrease the energy barrier between the IP and OOP configurations, and then an appropiate magnetic field can trigger the desired reorientation~\cite{Challener2009,Zhu2008,Martinez2018}.

-In the case of our S/F junctions, all the necessary ingredients are in place to experimentally achieve the prediction of the modification of the MCA below $T_C$ for the OOP case~\cite{Johnsen2019}: a robust MCA (with cubic shape in our case, as was used in the theoretical model) and critical fields for both the IP and OOP reorientations, interfacial SOC that also induces perpendicular magnetic anisotropy~\cite{Martinez2018,Yang2011}, and a final but very desirable feature: we had several different samples with varying lateral sizes, which (on top of reproducibility) allows for different relative weights of the shape (IP) and surface (OOP) magnetic anisotropies.
-In the case of the smallest junctions shown Figure~\ref{fig:zero-field-OOP}, there is a strong competition between the two anisotropies, which enabled the observation of the full OOP reorientation predicted in Ref.\cite{Johnsen2019}.
-For larger junctions where the IP component dominates, we still observed weaker but robust changes suggesting a higher relative strength of the OOP anisotropy.
+In the case of our S/F junctions, all the necessary ingredients are in place to experimentally achieve the prediction of the modification of the MCA below $T_C$ for the OOP case~\cite{Johnsen2019}.
+Furthermore, we have studied several different samples with varying lateral sizes, which (on top of reproducibility) allows for different relative weights of the shape (IP) and surface (OOP) magnetic anisotropies.
+In the case of the smallest junctions shown in Figure~\ref{fig:zero-field-OOP}, there is a strong competition between the two anisotropies, which enabled the observation of the full OOP reorientation predicted in Ref.\cite{Johnsen2019}.
+Even for larger junctions where the IP component dominates, we still observed weaker but robust changes suggesting a higher relative strength of the OOP anisotropy.